GaelanVenturi/catppuccin-factory/README.md

 ## Credits

+- Credit to @fxzzi for the original repo, this is a fork of it.
 - **Made** with [Schrodinger-Hat's ImageGoNord](https://github.com/Schrodinger-Hat), but with the Onedark palette
 - **Text User Interface (TUI)** made with [rich](https://github.com/willmcgugan/rich)